 Encompassing 18,661 square miles, Coconino County, Arizona, is the second largest county in the U.S. but one of the least populated.
 Our county includes Grand Canyon National Park, the Navajo, Havasupai, Hualapai and Hopi Indian Reservations, and the largest contiguous ponderosa pine forest in the world.
 Elevations range from 2,000 feet above sea level along the Colorado River to 12,633 feet at the summit of Mt.
 Humphreys in Flagstaff.

-And who are they gonna be lookin' for?
-Why, li'l ol' me and my teammate Joe.
-We're gonna be sittin' out there, all bundled up (it's supposed to be cold and windy, and we'll be at an elevation of over 10,000 feet) with goodies to keep us warm and occupied.
-We'll bring books and dinner too, cuz who knows how long we'll be waiting to be found.
-We'll also have radios so we can eavesdrop on the teams' progress.
+And who will they be lookin' for?
+Why, li'l ol' me and my teammate, Joe.
+We'll be sitting out there, all bundled up (it's supposed to be cold and windy, and we'll be at an elevation of over 10,000 feet) with goodies to keep us warm and occupied.
+We'll bring books and dinner too, because who knows how long we'll be waiting to be found.
+We'll also have radios so we can eavesdrop on the searchers' progress.

-When they eventually find us, well, one of us is going to require a litter carry.
+When they eventually find us, one of us is going to require a litter carry.
 Joe and I will draw straws, arm wrestle, and fight about who gets to be the injured one, but I sure hope I win.
-I've been a fake patient before, and riding in that litter makes me feel rather icky.
+I've been a fake patient before, and riding in that litter makes me feel rather icky (meaning nauseous).

 This whole mock SAR mission is dependent on the fact that no real mission takes precedence.
-It's been reeeeeeally quiet for a while.
+It's been vewwy, vewwy quiet for a while.
 In fact, when I returned from a recent trip to Colorado, I was surprised to find I hadn't missed any missions while I was gone.
-Hmmm, makes me think the elk poop is about to hit the fan.
+Hm, makes me think the elk poo is about to hit the fan.